Devilishly Easy Ways to Green Your Halloween Party

 Give costumes new life

 No one wants to show up to a party wearing last year’s costume.
 This year before the big event, host a pre-Halloween costume swap to upcycle last year’s costumes, giving them new life with new owners and reducing the impact to landfills (and your wallet).
-Tip: A few sprays of ECOS® Stain & Odor Remover and a quick wash with hypoallergenic ECOS® Laundry Detergent is all you need to make a gently used costume bright and fresh and ready for another year of fun.
+Tip: A few sprays of our environmentally friendly ECOS® Stain & Odor Remover and a quick wash with hypoallergenic ECOS® Laundry Detergent is all you need to make a gently used costume bright and fresh and ready for another year of fun.